 If it is the non-caustic type, and if it is used at the manufacturer’s recommended concentration, no. But remember that TFR will remove any wax you have applied, so you will need to re-wax after using it on painted surfaces.
 However, removing wax is exactly what you want if it’s on your windows.

-The stuff supplied by JennyChem (linked to earlier) is non-caustic and is specifically designed for use on cars.
+The stuff supplied by JennyChem (linked to earlier) is not strongly caustic as far as I am aware, and is specifically designed for use on cars.

 Does TFR leave a residue?